gcanti/fetch-optimizer/README.md

 i.e. you must fetch the `f2` and `f3` data before fetching the `f1` data.
 However `f2` and `f3` can be fetched in parallel.

-`fetch-optimizer` take care of your fetchers running them in parallel when possible.
+`fetch-optimizer` takes care of your fetchers running them in parallel when possible.

 ```js